JinhoLee93/computational_aspects_of_robotics/non_euclidean_prm/README.md

   - Since the sample points were in a toroid workspace, the coordinates of the sample points must be converted into Euclidean so that they fit in the robot's C-Space.
   - Then it connects the points without collision detection.
   - Here, incremental collision detection is deployed so that every edge can be collision-free.
-  - Then, it lets the edges be added to the C-Space.
+  - The algorithm lets the edges be added to the C-Space.
+  - The robot chooses and follows the shortest path.

 Sneak peek at the results